by Jeffrey R. Carlson, MD

 When these post-surgical patients were given the emotional support, counseling and resources to more effectively cope with the fear of hurting themselves, they began to experience less pain and more quickly recovered from their surgery.
 The researchers quickly confirmed that for these patients, the fear of pain is much worse than the actual surgery and pain during recovery.
 Cognitive Behavioral Therapy helped them to address their fears and develop more realistic expectations of their surgical outcomes.

 Because these fears can be so debilitating for patients, it is important for them to discuss their anxieties, so that they can be successfully addressed BEFORE surgery.
-OSC has a Medical Psychologist, Dr. Cal Robinson, who can help patients learn coping behaviors so that their surgery will be less traumatic emotionally and more of a journey to well-being and healing.
+OSC has a Medical Psychologist, Dr. Andrew Martin, who can help patients learn coping behaviors so that their surgery will be less traumatic emotionally and more of a journey to well-being and healing.
 And that is a worth-while goal for anyone facing surgery.